TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/Conditions.rst

 on current context.
 See the :ref:`TypoScript syntax condition chapter <t3coreapi:typoscript-syntax-conditions>` for the basic syntax of conditions.

-It is possible to use TypoScript conditions in both User TSconfig and Page TSconfig, just as it is done in frontend TypoScript.
+It is possible to use TypoScript conditions in both user TSconfig and page TSconfig, just as it is done in frontend TypoScript.
 The list of available variables and functions is different, though.